tonethar/IGME-330-Master/notes/node-and-web-services.md

   - this means we will need to format the URL differently
   - we will need to loop though the results
   - we will need to give the user of this script the ability to choose how many results they want
+- the documentation on this web service is here: https://quotesondesign.com/api-v4-0/

 ### A. Get started: